-Students study population dynamics before undertaking an investigation into two significant population trends arising in different parts of the world.
-They examine the dynamics of populations and their environmental, economic, social, and cultural impacts on people and places.
+before undertaking an investigation into two significant population trends arising in different parts of the world.
+They examine the dynamics of populations and their environmental, economic, social, and cultural impacts

-- 1. Analyse and discuss population dynamics on a global scale. - 2.
-Analyse the nature of significant population issues and challenges in selected countries and evaluate strategies in response to these.
+- Analyse and discuss population dynamics on a global scale. - Analyse the nature of significant population issues and challenges in selected countries and evaluate strategies in response to these.